WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Gregg Saretsky

-Very independent, separate AOC, separate system, you check in at the airport at a separate check-in counter, staffed by Swoop employees, not by WestJetters.
-The URL is flyswoop.com.
-And really, we’ve been students of the world of ultra-low cost carriers and have been very resolute and wanted to build this at the absolute lowest CASM.
-So, there will not even be connectivity between Swoop and WestJet.
-If you’re flying let’s say from Calgary to Toronto on Swoop because there may well be city pair overlaps and then you want to fly from Toronto to Sudbury on WestJet, you’ll actually have to pick up your bag in Toronto and then recheck it with WestJet.
-So, there is no interline connectivity between Swoop and WestJet.
+Very independent.
+Separate AOC, separate [rest] system.
+You check in at the airport at a separate check-in counter staffed by Swoop employees, not by WestJetters.
+The URL is flyswoop.com and really we’ve been students of the world of ultra-low cost carriers and have been very resolute in wanting to build this at the absolute lowest CASM.
+So there will not even be connectivity between Swoop and WestJet.
+If you’re flying let’s say from Calgary to Toronto on Swoop, because there may well be city fare overlaps, and then you want to fly from Toronto to Sudbury on WestJet, you’ll actually have to pick up your bag in Toronto and then recheck it with WestJet.
+So there’s no interline connectivity between Swoop and WestJet.

-And we’ve studied the model between Jetstar in Australia and Qantas.
-It’s a great example if people want to know what we’re thinking.
-And in that market, there are markets where they overlap in the market like Sydney to Melbourne, they both fly with similar numbers of frequencies, high-density schedules.
-In another markets it’s Jetstar only or Qantas and market factors dictate that.
-So, we envision a world where Swoop will fly mostly different markets then WestJet but we have also built the possibility for it to supplement some of that WestJet schedule in major city pairs.
+We’ve actually studied the model between Jetstar in Australia and Qantas, it’s a great example if people want to know what we’re thinking.
+And in that market, there are markets where they overlap in a market like Sydney to Melbourne; they both fly with similar numbers of frequencies, high density schedules.
+And in other markets, it’s Jetstar-only or Qantas-only and market factors dictate that.
+So we envision a world where Swoop will fly mostly different markets than WestJet, but we have also built the possibility for it to supplement some of the WestJet schedule in major city fares.

 Ben Cherniavsky

-Pretty limited of what you, like how much of ground you can cover, right?
+Pretty limited to what you - like how much ground you can cover, right?

 Gregg Saretsky

-There is, but there will be high utilization aircrafts, because they’ll turn and burn and they will more utilization in WestJet’s fleet.
+There is, but they will be high utilization aircrafts because they’ll turn and burn and they’ll have more utilization than WestJet’s fleet.

 Ed Sims